Inzhenerka/docs.getdbt.tech/website/blog/2025-06-06-the-new-dbt-vscode-extension.md

 date: 2025-06-06
 is_featured: true
 ---
-# The new dbt VS Code Extension - The Experience We've All Been Waiting For

 Hello, community!

 My name is Bruno, and you might have seen me posting dbt content on LinkedIn.
 If you haven't, let me introduce myself.
 I started working with dbt more than 3 years ago.
 At that time, I was very new to the tool, and to understand it a bit better, I started creating some resources to help me with dbt learning.
 One of them, a dbt cheatsheet, was the starting point for my community journey.

-I went from this cheatsheet to creating all different kinds  content, contributing and engaging with the community, until I got the dbt community award for two times, and I am very thankful and proud about that.
+I went from this cheatsheet to creating all different kinds of content, contributing and engaging with the community, until I got the dbt community award two times, and I am very thankful and proud about that.

 Since the acquisition of SDF Labs by dbt Labs, I have been waiting for the day that we would see what the result of the  fusion of these two companies would be.
-Spoiler alert: it’s the dbt Fusion engine and its better than I could have expected.
+Spoiler alert: It’s the dbt Fusion engine and it's better than I could have expected.

 ## The dbt developer experience in the pre-fusion-era

-If you've ever started a dbt project, chances are your journey began like mine did: cloning jaffle_shop, opening it in VS Code, and running dbt run for the first time (actually the second time, because I know you forgot to run dbt deps in the first one).
+If you've ever started a dbt project, chances are your journey began like mine did: cloning jaffle_shop, opening it in VS Code, and running dbt run for the first time (actually the second time, because I know you forgot to run `dbt deps` in the first one).
 It is like our initiation process, our ‘hello-world’.

 You played around with staging models, the orders table, customers table.
 But let's be honest, the developer experience in that setup was always a bit... clunky.

-You wanted to check the lineage of your project, one of the coolest features of dbt, and you had to run dbt docs generate, serve, and open the docs in a browser.
+You wanted to check the lineage of your project, one of the coolest features of dbt, and you had to run `dbt docs generate`, `serve`, and open the docs in a browser.
 Made some updates?
 Do all the steps again.

 Did you want to check your project's metadata?
-You had to rely on dbt docs (that whole process again), or build some custom solution with the manifest.json.
+You had to rely on `dbt docs` (that whole process again), or build some custom solution with the `manifest.json`.

-Moving to dbt Cloud made things smoother.
+Moving to dbt Cloud (now called just <Constant name="cloud" />) made things smoother.
 It has a built-in IDE with git integration, easier to compile and preview models.
 An auto-updating lineage tab below the model, a much better documentation with dbt Explorer, now renamed to Catalog.
 And a lot of other powerful features for orchestration, observability, CI/CD, and more.

-dbt Cloud was a big step up, but even with dbt Cloud, many of us still preferred to use our own dev environments.
+The cloud-based <Constant name="cloud" /> was a big step up, but even so, many of us still preferred to use our own dev environments.
 We like using our themes, our VS Code extensions, our terminals, but this would mean losing all the nice cloud features while developing.
 A sad trade-off.

-We've already been to Cloud and back to the terminal, and some problems remain.
+We've already been to <Constant name="cloud" /> platform and back to the terminal, and some problems remain.
 No matter where you were writing dbt, if you modified some model, and hadn't noticed you forgot to put a comma (because you are using trailing commas instead of leading commas, and they're harder to see, and I'm talking too much about the comma fight), you waited dbt to communicate with your DW, waited your cluster to start, and a minute later you got an error saying you should start using leading commas.

 All this back-and-forth communication of dbt and the platform was slowing down your project.